Daksh2060/magic-square-puzzle/README.md

 ## How to play

-1. **Choose a game goard:** Select a game board by entering a number from 1 to 4.
+1. **Choose a game board:** Select a game board by entering a number from 1 to 4.

 2. **Pick a spot on the board:** Choose value to change by inputing row and column.